Mgb64/Mgb64/README.md

 ## My projects

-### Pizza Panic
+### Pizza Panic videogame.

-Made in c++, it's a videogame made for scientific childhood day.
-The repositoyu can be found [here](https://github.com/denisseantunez/PizzaPanic)
+Made in c++, it's a videogame made for scientific childhood day (april 2023).
+The repository can be found [here](https://github.com/denisseantunez/PizzaPanic)

-### Simulación del gas de Van der Walls
+### Van der Waals gas simulation.

 Made in java, it's a GUI project made in my 2nd college year.
-It simulates Van der Waals gas in a piston.
+It simulates the Van der Waals gas in a piston.
+The repositoy can be found [here](https://github.com/Mgb64/Simulacion-del-gas-de-Van-der-Waals)